vulsio/goval-dictionary/README.md

                 [-log-dir=/path/to/log]
                 [-log-json]

-For the first time, run the blow command to fetch data for all versions.
+For the first time, run the below command to fetch data for all versions.
-    $ goval-dictionary fetch-ubuntu 12 14 16 18 19 20
+    $ goval-dictionary fetch-ubuntu 14 16 18 19 20

   -dbpath string
         /path/to/sqlite3 or SQL connection string (default "$PWD/oval.sqlite3")